Online size Ramsey numbers: Odd cycles vs connected graphs: Proof of Theorem

 Note that $g$ is symmetric, nondecreasing with respect to $x$ (and $y$) and if $(V_1,V_2)$ is a red-bipartition of a connected, coloured graph $H$, then $g(p_H(V_1),p_H(V_2))=f(H)$.
 We can also rewrite $g$ as

 so $g$ is convex.

 We are ready to present the strategy of Painter in $\cG(n,m)$.
-He will play so that after every round the coloured graph $G=(V(K_{\N},E)$ containing all coloured edges is red-bipartite.
-Furthermore, we will show that it is possible to colour edges selected by Builder so that after every round the potential $f(G)$ increase not more than by $\varphi+1$.
+She will play so that after every round the coloured graph $G=(V(K_{\N}), E)$ containing all coloured edges is red-bipartite.
+Furthermore, we will show that it is possible to colour edges selected by Builder so that after every round the potential $f(G)$ increases by not more than $\varphi+1$.
 The inductive argument is stated in the following lemma.

 \begin{lemma} Let $G$ be a coloured subgraph of $K_\N$ with $V(G)=V(K_\N)$ and the edge set consisting of all edges coloured within $t\ge 0$ rounds of the game $\cG(n,m)$.
 Suppose that $G$ is red-bipartite and $e$ is an edge selected by Builder in round $t+1$.
 Then Painter can colour $e$ red or blue so that the obtained coloured graph $G'$ with $|E(G)|+1$ edges is red-bipartite and $f(G')\le f(G)+\varphi+1$. \end{lemma}